Open-Cascade-SAS/OCCT/dox/user_guides/ocaf_wp/ocaf_wp.md

   By providing architectural guidance and ready-to-use solutions to these issues, OCAF helps you to develop your application significantly faster: you concentrate on the application's functionality.

+  As you use the architecture provided by OCAF, the design  of your application is made easy:  as the application developer you can concentrate on the functionality instead of the underlying mechanisms required to support it.

+  Also, thanks to the coupling with the other Open CASCADE Technology modules, your application can rapidly be prototyped.
+In addition, the final application can be developed by industrializing the prototype — you don't need to restart the development from scratch.

+  Last but not least, you base your application on an Open Source component: this guarantees the long-term usefulness of your development.

 @subsection ocaf_wp_1_2 Overview of the Architecture